volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 Well, every time I delve into a new project, I'm presented with an entirely new, distinct landscape.
 I start by reading the documentation and quickly delve into the project's tests.
-First and foremost, tests much better even a good documentation, since they are usually up-to-date, in contrast to the documentation, which can sometimes be misleading.
+First and foremost, tests are much better than even some good documentation, since they are usually up-to-date, in contrast to the documentation which can sometimes be misleading.
 By examining integration tests, I can easily determine how to use the project application or tool.
 By reviewing unit tests, I can readily understand the internal structure of the project, how it functions, and how certain classes, functions or units operate.